tickelton/docker-metatrader/README.md

 Requirements
 ------------

+This repository contains two Dockerfiles.
+One for running 64bit MetaTrader 5 and one for running 32bit MetaTrader 4.
-The image built from this Dockerfile only provides a wine installation compatible with MetaTrader 4 and MetaTrader 5 and the entry point to run MetaTrader automatically.
+The images built from these Dockerfiles only provide a wine installation compatible with MetaTrader 4 or MetaTrader 5 and the entry point to run MetaTrader automatically.

 MetaTrader itself is not included and has to be supplied separately.